seansmith39/H6060-Experiment-Resources/.github/actions/sast/horusec/README.md

-# Horusec SAST Action
+# SAST Horusec Action

 ## Description

-An action to configure and run a Horusec SAST scan.
+An action to configure and run a SAST Horusec scan.

 **Notes:**
-- The action uses Horusec CLI `v2.8.0`.
+- The [fike/horusec-action](https://github.com/marketplace/actions/horusec) GitHub Action only supports Ubuntu Runners.
+- The latest CLI version is downloaded at runtime.
+A bug exists in which specific versions cannot be specified.

 ## Supported Programming Languages